schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/diagramming.md

 schemacrawler.format.show_row_counts=true
 ```

-You can provide additional GraphViz command-line options in one of three ways:
+You can provide additional Graphviz command-line options in one of three ways:

 * using the `schemacrawler.graph.graphviz_opts` property in the SchemaCrawler configuration file,
 * by passing in the additional arguments using the `SC_GRAPHVIZ_OPTS` Java system property,
 * or by setting the `SC_GRAPHVIZ_OPTS` environmental variable.

 SchemaCrawler does not set the dpi, or resolution of generated graphs.
-A useful GraphViz command-line
+A useful Graphviz command-line
 option to set is `-Gdpi=300`.
 In the SchemaCrawler configuration file,
 `schemacrawler.config.properties`, this would look like: